ShinyTrinkets/twofold.js/docs/CONTRIBUTING.md

 - no semicolons at the end of statements
 - etc.

-Just run `npm run format` before running the tests, to have all that fixed automatically.
+Just run `npm run fmt` before running the tests, to have all that fixed automatically.

 ## Everyone is happy!